Atlas-OS/docs/docs/Common Issues/index.md

 You can find the most common problems and their corresponding solutions here.

-??? quote "Removed features on Atlas"
+??? failure "Removed features on Atlas"
     - TPM (Trusted Platform Module)
     - Windows Defender
     - Storage Spaces